martinhartt/workshop-intro-to-swift/content/notes/notes.md

 Here's the cool bit: the type system will make sure that the else block either never terminates or it gets us out of the current scope.
 In this case, that has been done with a `return` but it could have been done by `throw`ing an error or  `break`ing or `continue`ing out of a current loop iteration.

-Why can't we just use an `if`?
+> Why can't we just use an `if`?

 ```
 if(divisor == 0) {
 	print("Can't divide by zero")
+	// Oops!
 }
 print(5 / divisor)
 return
 ```
 Whoops!
 We forgot to return early when we recognised the 0.
-This compiles just fine but then crashes at runtime.
+This compiles just fine but then crashes at runtime when we try to do this division.
 With guard on the other hand:

 ```
 guard(divisor != 0) else {